LudicMindStudio/RoadAheadTeamVault/DolphinBay/Dolphin Bay Npc Profiles.md

 		- tank top and shorts
 **Little Girl 2**
 	Loves animals.
 More aloof.
 Curious
+	To put on another page:
+	Description for art team:
+	- Follows Cat around.
+Does not talk much to Lakshmi as she is rather shy but is curious as to what Lakshmi is up to.
+She is trying to get information but
 **Little Boy 1**
 	Loves animals.
 Aloof.
 A show off
 **Little Boy 2**